LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

 </div>  ◻

-As a corollary we obtain the following
+As a corollary, we obtain the following

 **Corollary 1**. $\mathcal{A}$ is a dense subset of